Five tips to help you transform your body in winter

 Don’t worry girls, lifting weights isn’t going to get you looking masculine, it isn’t in your DNA (just ask Kim K).
 Focus on progressing your compound movements such as squats, deadlifts, chin ups and presses.
 Progression doesn’t necessarily mean lifting crazy amounts of weights, it can be as simple as:

-- increasing your training volume (number of reps or sets),
+• Increasing your training volume (the number of reps or sets),

-- slowing the tempo (speed at which the exercise is performed),
+• Slowing the tempo (the speed at which the exercise is performed),

 Hey, this isn’t a licence to eat everything and anything in sight, but it is important to know that our muscles don’t grow and adapt when in starvation mode.
 Period.